 Find the last row with this command: End⇒Down Arrow(↓), then find the last column with this command: End ⇒Right Arrow(→), you will reach the last cell of your Excel 2013 worksheet.

 When you open an Excel spreadsheet, you will find one cell is selected with darker borders.
 This is the active cell.
 If you have created the spreadsheet just now, the active cell will be A1 by default.
 If you have opened an existing spreadsheet, the active cell will be the last cell you selected before saving and closing the spreadsheet.

 Active cell means that it is active now if you enter something from your keyboard, it will accept the input.
 If there were something in the active cell, it will be deleted if you enter something this way.
 To edit the active cell, you have to double-click your mouse on the active cell or press Spacebar.

-Row and column headings of the active cell appear in a different color to make it easier to identify the row and column of the active cell.
+Row and column headings of the active cell appear in a different colors to make it easier to identify the row and column of the active cell.